How to Transcribe Videos for Accessibility and ADA Compliance

 Tools for Creating Accessible Video Transcripts

-Several tools excel at creating accessible video content, each with different strengths.
+A few tools handle accessible video content well, each with different strengths.

 VidNotes (iOS, Web, Chrome Extension)